Comparisons12 min read

 • Your business has multiple teams (sales + support + marketing) that all need to work from the same CRM data

-Look, here's my honest hot take: Zoho CRM is genuinely underrated and I think its complexity reputation is at least 50% outdated.
+Here's my honest take: Zoho CRM is genuinely underrated and I think its complexity reputation is at least 50% outdated.
 A lot of small businesses dismiss it without giving it a real shot, but if you're willing to spend a week — seriously, just one focused week — setting it up properly, it punches way above its price class.
 The $23/month Professional tier competes with tools costing $60-80/month elsewhere.

 The Verdict